<< back to home page

 PCPCC Care Coordination Task Force

-The Care Coordination Task Force developed a paper for the role of care coordination in the context of the patient-centered medical home (PCMH).
-The guide includes recommendations from experts in the field; references to peer-reviewed articles; and data on improvements in PCMHs related to improved coordination of care, best practices in care coordination and tools and resources to assist PCMH practices integrate or improve coordination of care for patients.
-The Care Coordination Guide can be accessed at http://www.pcpcc.net/guide/coordination_guide
+The Care Coordination Task Force proposes to develop a paper for the role of care coordination in the context of patient-centered medical homes (PCMHs).
+The guide will include recommendations from experts in the field, references to peer-reviewed articles and data related to improvements in PCMHs related to improved coordination of care, best practices in care coordination, and tools and resources to assist PCMH practices integrate or improve coordination of care for their patients.

 STOP Obesity Alliance

-The Strategies to Overcome and Prevent (STOP) Obesity Alliance brings together a diverse and powerful group of consumer, provider, government, labor, business, health plan and quality-of-care organizations to stop, think and change how we perceive and approach the problem of obesity, overweight and weight-related health risks, including heart disease and diabetes.
-CCA is a Steering Committee Member.
+The Strategies to Overcome and Prevent (STOP) Obesity Alliance brings together a diverse and powerful group of consumer, provider, government, labor, business, health insurers and quality-of-care organizations to stop, think and change how we perceive and approach the problem of obesity, overweight, and weight-related health risks, including heart disease and diabetes.
+Care Continuum Alliance is a Steering Committee Member.

 Research Publications